Account Engagement API Quick Start

 The calls you make during this tutorial have the potential to impact both your Salesforce and Account Engagement settings and data.
 If you’re just testing the API, make sure that you’re using a sandbox account.
 If you’re using this tutorial to set up your production account, use caution.

-To authenticate to use Account Engagement APIs, you must use an SSO-enabled Salesforce user who has Account Engagement access, and an OAuth flow with a connected app.
-Implementing authentication can be tricky, so we walk through an example here.
+To authenticate Account Engagement API requests, you must use an SSO-enabled Salesforce user who has Account Engagement access and an OAuth flow with an external client app.

-The first step in authentication is creating a connected app.
-A connected app is a framework that enables an external application to integrate with Salesforce using APIs and standard protocols like OAuth.
-Connected apps use these protocols to authenticate, authorize, and provide single sign-on (SSO) for external apps.
-To put it simply, a connected app represents an integration.
+The first step in authentication is creating an external client app.
+An external client app is a framework that enables an external app to integrate with Salesforce by using APIs and standard protocols like OAuth.
+External client apps use these protocols to authenticate, authorize, and provide SSO for external apps.
+To put it simply, an external client app represents an integration.
+See External Client Apps.

-To set up a connected app, have a Salesforce admin follow these steps:
+To set up an external client app, have a Salesforce admin follow these steps:

-1. From Salesforce Setup, in the Quick Find box, enter App Manager, and then select App Manager.
+- From Salesforce Setup, in the Quick Find box, enter External Client Apps, and then select External Client Manager.

-4. In the API section, select Enable OAuth Flows.
+- In the API section, select Enable OAuth Settings.

-Now that you have a connected app, let’s gather some important information you need handy to finish setting up authentication.
+Now that you have an external client app, gather some important information you need handy to finish setting up authentication.

 The primary details are:

-• Connected App Consumer Key: a unique identifier for your connected app.
+- External Client App Consumer Key: a unique identifier for your external client app.

-• Connected App Consumer Secret: a password for the connected app.
+- External Client App Consumer Secret: a password for the external client app.

-Since all this information is sensitive, carefully consider how to securely share these details with other team members.
+Because all of this information is sensitive, carefully consider how to share these details with other team members securely.

-1. From Salesforce Setup, in the Quick Find box, enter App Manager, and then select App Manager.
+- From Salesforce Setup, in the Quick Find box, enter External Client, and then select External Client Manager.

-2. Go to your connected app and select View.
+- Go to your external client app and select Settings.

 For the integration user, we recommend that you create a unique user for each specific app integration.
 The user must be SSO-enabled and have access to Account Engagement.